 - Trains: Liverpool/NTC

 - Family: Father Ken Sr. is of Polish descent, mother is Mary.
-Often partners his brother Ken on court.
+Brother Ken was a former professional doubles specialist

-- Likes: Football (supports Liverpool), golf, LSU Tigers and New Orleans Saints.
-Career goal is to represent Great Britain in the Davis Cup.
+- Likes: Football (supports Liverpool), golf, LSU Tigers and New Orleans Saints

 - Favourite tournament: Wimbledon